Click Here to Download the Article Style and Submission Guidelines

 Use Panel A and Panel B to denote sections of a table.
 Do not abbreviate column headings.

-If two or three standard significance levels are noted, a single asterisk is used for the lowest level of significance, two for the next higher, and so on.
-If values other than these three are given, however, footnote letters are preferable to asterisks, to avoid misleading the reader.
-In the note, the letter p (probability) is usually lowercase and in italic.
+For notes pertaining to specific table entries, please use lowercase italicized letters (a, b, c, etc.) in both the table itself and the notes.
+These notes should follow the more general table Sources and Notes.
+For notes on significance levels (also called probability notes), we use asterisks as reference marks.
+Per Chicago, “If two or three standard significance levels are noted, a single asterisk is used for the lowest level of significance, two for the next higher, and so on.”
+If values other than these three are given, other symbols may be used.
+Per Chicago, “In the note, the letter p (probability) is usually lowercase and in italic.
 Zeros are generally omitted before the decimal point.
-Probability notes follow all other notes.
+Probability notes follow all other notes.”

 Permissions

 Written permissions are required for reproducing any table, figure, image, etc., for which you do not hold the copyright.
 This includes, but is not limited to, tables, figures, advertisements, screenshots of webpages, maps, diagrams, corporate logos, etc. You are responsible for acquiring the permission to reprint the material and paying any associated fees.
 Usage must be requested for unlimited, worldwide, open-access distribution in print and electronic formats.
-Permissions should be secured as soon as possible and written permission must be submitted along with your article.
+Permissions should be secured as soon as possible, and written permission must be submitted along with your article.
 Please see the “Russell Sage Foundation Permissions Request Form.”

-Additional Items that Need to Be Submitted Along with Your Paper
+Additional Items That Need to Be Submitted Along with Your Paper

-After the bios are listed for all of the authors, please add a paragraph in the following format.
-List any acknowledgments.
-Follow them with: Direct correspondence to: name, email address, snail mail address.
-Once again please include contact information for all of the authors.
+After the affiliations, please add a paragraph in the following format: List any acknowledgments.
+Follow them with: Direct correspondence to: name, at email address, snail mail address.

 Copyright